rdf-ext/documentation/README.md

 let bnode = rdf.blankNode()
 ```

-You obviously have to use this identifier both as subject and object if you want to create a proper graph structure.

 ### Work with triples

 Most of the time we want to work with more than one triple so we need to have some kind of container where we can add multiple triples.
 While one could do that manually by using arrays, a more suitable structure is `dataset`.
 By using this structure you get several useful functions, for example a function for matching triples.
 Also, `dataset` takes care of detecting duplicates, so you don't have to.